-Overall, the Board considers the Annual Report a thorough and accurate presentation of the performance of the Kaiser arbitration system for the year.
-Even though familiar with the key performance measures that are regularly monitored at quarterly meetings, Board members found it valuable to "take a step back" and survey the aggregated data for the full year, with related analyses and comparisons to prior years.
-In doing so, one gains a comprehensive picture of how the arbitration system is functioning.
+Overall, the Board considered the Annual Report a well-organized and thorough account of the performance of the Kaiser arbitration system for the year 2013.
+Board members were generally familiar with the principal metric and performance measures contained in the report, as they are regularly monitored on a quarterly basis at Board meetings.
+Nevertheless, it was very useful to have a comprehensive look at the aggregated data on operations for the full year, with detailed analyses, and with comparisons to years past.